BedrockStreaming/forms/apps/docsite/docs/form-builder.md

 ## :rocket: Usage

-### How to create a form using the FormBuilder?

-In order to create a form using the Form-Builder, you simply need to import the Form-Builder from the package, render the components in the JSX and provide it with the following props:
+In order to create a form using this library, you simply need to import the `FormBuilder` component, and instantiate it with the following props:

-- `schema`: an object that will contains all the fields you want to display in your form
+- `schema`: an object that will contain all the **fields** you want to display in your form, as well as the **steps** and the **stepsById**.
 - `dictionary`: an object that will map all the fields of the schema with the React component you provide
 - `onSubmit`: the function you want to be called when the form is submitted
-- `currentStepIndex`: _optional_ the current form step index, use only for multi steps, 0 by default
-- `extraValidation`: an object that will map custom validation functions to our fields, see Validation part of the doc

-## How to configure your form?

-- formId

-Each form has a unique identifier, steps information and form data will be stored under this id inside the forms reducer.

-- schema
+### schema

-To configure your form, you need to create a configuration `schema` to indicate which fields to render.
-To do that, you should provide the `schema` with the following structure:
+You should provide a `schema` with the following structure:

 ```jsx
 const schema = {